comp426-2022-fall/a99-group26/README.md

 Change this text to be a brief description of your final project.
 Put the name of your project in the header above.
 You will change everything below to be the main technical documentation, as outlined below.

+## Set up

+## Team Planning
+The planning process has been documented in this file.
+Everyone was contributing to the project and constantly merging and pulling from GitHub.

 ## First steps